 In some instances, grandparents may seek to gain “temporary custody” of a grandchild.
 When starting a grandparent child custody case, the court is not looking at the proceedings as just a temporary stop-gap measure, but rather is of the presumption that the grandparent’s intent is to follow through with establishing a permanent child custody order.
-That being said, grandparents can start a case with the hope the the parents get there act together and, if so, dismiss the case or arrive at agreements or plans to get the child ultimately back into the parent(s) care.
+That being said, grandparents can start a case with the hope the the parents get their act together and, if so, dismiss the case or arrive at agreements or plans to get the child ultimately back into the parent(s) care.

 Under U.S. Supreme Court case law, specifically a case called Troxel v.
 Granville, parents have a fundamental constitutional right to the custody or raising of their children.
 As such, grandparents do have a higher burden of proof to meet to gain custody over the objection of a parent.
 The grandparent’s rights attorneys at Plog & Stein, P.C. will be able to help assess your situation and advise you regarding your rights and options related to your grandchild(ren).

 Need More Information?
 Speak With a Denver Grandparent Visitation Attorney